 Time-sensitive promotion means that at this particular time when a customer is satisfied with your product, they are more likely to buy more from you at this point of time.

 But you need to give them incentives and enough motivational push in form of offers and discounts.

-Freebie emails are similar to free offer email as it gives away freebie downloadables, free trials or ebooks to the prospects to lure them in.
+Freebie emails are similar to free offer email as it gives away freebie downloadable, free trials, or eBooks to the prospects to lure them in.

 It also can be a free trial for your product or two months of access to the platform.

-Just like people like free things in the form of discounts, similarly, they are attracted to freebies and downloadables.
+Just like people like free things in the form of discounts, similarly, they are attracted to freebies and downloadable.

-This might not be your product but it is capable of pulling people into your website and checking out similar products.
+This might not be your product but it is capable of pulling people to your website and checking out similar products.